yaul-org/libyaul/README.md

        SILENT=1 make clean
        SILENT=1 make

-4. If you have Mednafen or Yabause correctly configured, you can test the example.
+4. Use Mednafen to test the example.

        mednafen vdp1-zoom-sprite.cue

+   If Mednafen is unable to find the Sega Saturn BIOS image, please confirm that,

+     1. The file is named `mpr-17933.bin` and that it exists relative to the `firmware` directory under the [Mednafen base directory][9].

+     2. The calculated MD5 hash of the file is `3240872c70984b6cbfda1586cab68dbe`.

 5. Success! :tada: